...and the winner is team Fungi!

-MEGAMicrobe is a free, community-focused, half-day event for 6-14 year-olds, designed to generate interest in Science among Nashville’s youth.
+MEGAMicrobe is a free, community-focused, event for 5-14 year-olds, designed to generate interest in Science among Nashville’s youth.
 Volunteers are dedicated to showing that science is fun, accessible and important.

 Parents, teachers, and students are invited to come learn about microbes and the important role they play in human health in a fun, interactive setting, with real scientists from Vanderbilt University Medical Center.

 Welcome to this year’s microbial election!
 Below we have several ways to interact to help you choose which microbial candidate you think is best.
 Start with the video directly below to hear from each of our candidates, Bacteria, Viruses, and Fungi.
 Next, click on the candidate’s picture to view activities and experiments that will help you learn a little more about that candidate.
 Wanna keep the fun going?
 Be sure to check out the quizzes to see which bacterium, virus, or fungus you are.
 Please note, the website and videos will work best with the Chrome internet browser.

 One last thing - don’t forget to vote for your favorite microbial candidate!
 The winner of this year’s microbial election will be revealed on November 4th.
 Happy experimenting!

 Watch the MEGAMicrobe Candidate Debate and then click on one of the candidates below to learn why each team wants your vote!

 Research is important!
 Check out those sources: